 Assess the Situation

 Any accident, even a minor one, is traumatic, but for your safety and the safety of others, you must remain calm.
 First, assess the situation.
 Are you injured?
 Is anyone in the car with you injured?
-How about anyone else involved in the accident?
+How about anyone else involved in the accident including the other driver(s)?
 Even if you are angry at the other driver, everyone’s safety is the priority.

 If you or someone else is injured, call for help right away.
 Injuries may not be obvious at first, masked through either shock or adrenaline.
 If anyone is experiencing back or neck pain, do not move them unless they are in danger or a medical provider tells you to.
 It is always best to obtain medical attention because some injuries or symptoms do not appear until some time after the accident.